UpTrendingLLC/CPT-Scaffold/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Fixed bad class names in controller templates which were causing custom post types to produce a fatal warning

 = 1.1 =
 * Added ability for the plugin to update itself from the github repo where the code is hosted